Securities Class Actions Attorneys for Fraudulent Activity and Other Wrongdoings

-Zamansky LLC represents the putative class of Edison International Inc. employees in this ERISA class action over misrepresentation relating to a proposed $3.3 billion settlement of the regulatory investigation by the California Public Utility Commission over its defunct San Onofre Nuclear Generating Station.
+Zamansky LLC, securities class actions attorneys, represented the putative class of Edison International Inc. employees in this ERISA class action over misrepresentation relating to a proposed $3.3 billion settlement of the regulatory investigation by the California Public Utility Commission over its defunct San Onofre Nuclear Generating Station.

 Notable Securities Class Actions